diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 reason about the symbolic shapes of arrays.

-In the case of flattening, shape information allows us to distinguish nesting from *guaranteed regular* to *possibly irregular*.
-As a reminder, regular nested parallelism is when the parallel dimensions are uniform in the map nest, meaning invariant to the outer parallel dimensions.
+In the case of flattening, shape information allows us to distinguish nesting from *guaranteed uniform* to *possibly nonuniform*.
+As a reminder, uniform nested parallelism is when the parallel dimensions are uniform in the map nest, meaning invariant to the outer parallel dimensions.
 When this is the case, we do not need to represent arrays using the segmented representation, but can use normal